 Listen to scientists explaining their research

-The publication of audio interviews of researchers working under the FACCE-JPI umbrella will start the 20th of September with Stig Uggerhøj Andersen, the coordinator of the ProFaba project.
+The publication of audio interviews of researchers working under the FACCE-JPI umbrella started on the 20th of September 2021 with Stig Uggerhøj Andersen, the coordinator of the ProFaba project.

 Inspired by the view of Jean Perrin (Nobel Prize in Physics 1926), a renowned French physicist and science communicator who promoted “showing science in the making”, we ask the researchers behind the FACCE-JPI projects to share their science using their own words in an engaging and comprehensible manner.